steezeburger/oscarr/README.md

 # Django w/ Postgres starter

+> NOTE - this is out of date, and needs to be updated to use pipenv

 * git clone the repo to your machine
 * find and replace instances of `yourproject` with the name of your project
 * `$ cd packages/django-app`